melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 - SWFSC groundfish ecology survey: Figures \ref{fig:len-pearson-SWFSC-GF-ECOL}  and \ref{fig:mean-len-fit-SWFSC-GF-ECOL}
 - CCFRP: Figures \ref{fig:endyr-selex-CCFRP}, \ref{fig:len-pearson-CCFRP} and Figure \ref{fig:mean-len-fit-CCFRP}

 The WCGBTS does not sample primary adult habitat types, resulting in a length frequency distribution that appears bimodal and is difficult for the model to reproduce (Figure \@ref(fig:lenfits-all)), and also reflected in the descending limb of the selectivity around 0.42 for any fish larger than 20 cm (Figure \@ref(fig:endyr-selex-NWFSC-TWL)).
-Fits to the two short-term research fleets (SWFSC groundfish ecology ecology and Abrams) are adequate, but ultimately based on mirrored selectivity curves (details in selectivity section, below).
-Fits to length composition data from the recreational fleets show evidence of modal progressions due to strong year classes (e.g., the 1984-5 year classes entering the fishery a few years later), do not show evidence of strong patterns in the pearson residual plots, and the model is able to track associated changes in mean length over time.
+Fits to the two short-term research fleets (SWFSC groundfish ecology surveys and Abrams thesis research) are adequate, but ultimately based on mirrored selectivity curves (details in selectivity section, below).
+Fits to length composition data from the recreational fleets show evidence of modal progressions due to strong year classes (e.g., the 1984-1985 year classes entering the fishery a few years later), do not show evidence of strong patterns in the pearson residual plots, and the model is able to track associated changes in mean length over time.

 The Abrams research fleet and SWFSC groundfish ecology selectivity curves were mirrored to the commercial hook-and-line fleet, which was fixed to an asymptotic selectivity (Figure \@ref(fig:endyr-selex-COM-HKL)).
 Initial estimation of the commercial trawl selectivity resulted in large terminal estimates with large standard errors.
 Therefore, it was fixed to be asymptotic and the peak size and the ascending width were estimated (Figure \@ref(fig:endyr-selex-COM-TWL)).
 The historic net fishery selectivity was estimated with four parameters including a descending limb; fish were fully selected by around 43 cm and by around 47 cm selectivity decreased to 0.6 (Figure \@ref(fig:endyr-selex-COM-NET)).